Follow us on Instagram @moonhoneytravelers for hiking and travel inspiration!

 Sass de Putia Hiking Map

-The mountain pass Passo delle Erbe (Würzjoch in German, Jü de Börz in Ladin) is the starting point for the circuit hike around Sass de Putia.
+The Sass de Putia loop hike starts at the Passo delle Erbe (Würzjoch in German, Jü de Börz in Ladin) mountain pass.

 At the pass, there’s a parking lot and a lovely guesthouse called Ütia de Börz.
 We stayed three nights at Ütia de Börz, and highly recommend this perfectly-positioned mountain refuge as your base for this hike.